How can a fashion label truly be sustainable and ethical?

 What is A.BCH doing about Carbon Emissions?

-In regards to our raw material carbon emissions, we work with several CO2 neutral mills and factories to achieve the lowest outputs of carbon in production.
-In fact, all our linen is woven in a completely carbon neutral mill in Belgium.
+When it comes to raw materials, we work with CO2 neutral mills to achieve the lowest outputs of carbon in production, for example all our linens and hemps are woven in a carbon neutral mill in Belgium.

 Does organic fibre farming have a lower carbon footprint than conventional?

 Sadly, there is no "perfect" fibre.
-Cotton uses a lot of water, Tencel uses a lot of trees, recycled PET uses a lot of energy and virgin polyester uses even more.
-Hemp is expensive and hard to find, linen (unless organic) uses a chemical retting process.
-There are a lot of new innovations which are promising, but they will take a long time to become accessible to the mainstream.
+Cotton uses a lot of water, Tencel uses a lot of trees, recycled PET uses a lot of energy and virgin polyester uses even more ( and neither of those will truly biodegrade and will shed countless microfibres during wear, wash and decomposition).
+Hemp is expensive and difficult to source with integrity, linen (unless organic) uses a chemical retting process.
+Bamboo is definitely not what it is marketed to be.
+It's also important to us to consider each of the fibres from a threefold perspective; birth, life and afterlife and to be careful not to rely on meaningless certifications instead of scientific evidence.
+There are also a lot of innovations in fancy new fibres which are promising for things like leather replacements and feedstocks made from waste, but they will take a bit more time to become accessible to the mainstream.
 We don't like to herald any fibre as being the "most eco" however, we have compiled a pretty nifty list of the ones we like, and dislike as well as their pros and cons.
-Check all that out, on our Materials List.
+Check all that out on our Materials List.

 Doesn't the textile industry use a lot of water?

 Yup.
-In fact, the average conventionally gown cotton t-shirt uses around 2,700L of water from farm to finish.
-That's near enough to quench the thirst of an average human for 3 years.
+In fact, the average conventionally grown cotton t-shirt uses around 2,700L of water from farm to finish.
+That's near enough to quench the thirst of an averagely thirsty human for 3 years.

-We've heard a lot of chatter that organic cotton can use the same amount of water than the plain old, soil degrading, pesticide consuming kind can.
+We've heard a lot of chatter that organic cotton can use the same amount of water as the plain old, soil degrading, pesticide consuming kind can.
 That may be true, but only for the first 1-2 crop rotations.
 After that, the soil becomes much better at retaining water (using around 30% less water than conventional) and is generally in better condition due to its superior ability to store carbon.
 In fact, of all the organic cotton farms in the world, 70-80% of those farms rely on rainwater alone.
 So growing organic cotton really makes a difference.
-Not only that, organic fibres, that continue on with GOTS certification will use less water in every stage of processing, as the application and disposal of chemicals along the way requires the use of much more water.
+Not only that, organic fibres that continue on with GOTS certification will adhere to better water management practices in every stage of processing.

 Do your suppliers recycle their water?